Real Estate Witch

 Of course, these numbers may be higher or lower depending on the repairs, concessions, and other expenses unique to your home.

-If you want to save money on commission, there’s another way.
-Our friends at Clever offer the same full service and support of a traditional listing agent at a reduced commission rate.
+If you want to save money on commission, there's another way.
+Real Estate Witch offers the same full service and support of a traditional listing agent at a reduced commission rate.
+You can sell your home and get the same service as you would from a traditional agent for thousands less!

 FAQs